-The 39-year-old notes that the Red Devils' veteran 'could do things that no other player could do' as he selects himself in a Best XI made up of colleagues from his lengthy career
+The 39-year-old notes that the Red Devils' veteran 'could do things that no other player could do' as he selects himself in a team made up of colleagues from his lengthy career

-The Welshman also included Nemanja Vidic, Rio Ferdinand and Wayne Rooney from his current teammates, as well as picking himself to play on the left flank.
+The Welshman also included Nemanja Vidic, Rio Ferdinand and Wayne Rooney from his current team-mates in the 2012-13 season, as well as picking himself to play on the left flank.

-"[Scholes] could do things that no other player could do," Giggs told Abu Dhabi Sports.
+"[Scholes] could do things that no other player could do," the veteran told Abu Dhabi Sports.
 "He would dictate the tempo of a game, hardly ever gives the ball away – whether it be a five-yard pass or a 30-yard pass."

-Giggs, well into his 23rd season at Old Trafford and with more than 900 appearances for the club to his name, struggled to decide on a goalkeeper, eventually plumping for Peter Schmeichel over Edwin van der Sar "because Schmeichel was probably at his peak."
+Giggs, well into his 23rd season at Old Trafford and with over 900 appearances for the club to his name, struggled to decide on a goalkeeper, eventually plumping for Peter Schmeichel over Edwin van der Sar "because Schmeichel was probably at his peak".

 Cristiano Ronaldo, now of Real Madrid, also made the 39-year-old's team, with his huge volume of goals since his record-breaking transfer to the Santiago Bernabeu influencing his inclusion.